 Whether you’re moving to France or just visiting, the good news is that France recognises driving licences issued by a large number of countries, and also has agreements that allow certain drivers to easily exchange their existing licence for a French driving licence.

-Unless you’re from the European Union (EU), European Economic Area (EEA – EU plus Iceland, Norway and Lichtenstein) or Switzerland, most foreigners can use a foreign driving licence in France for the first year only after obtaining residency.
+Unless you’re from the European Union (EU), European Economic Area (EEA – EU plus Iceland, Norway and Liechtenstein) or Switzerland, most foreigners can use a foreign driving licence in France for the first year only after obtaining residency.
 Before then, you must get a French licence either by exchanging your foreign licence or by taking the French driving test.

 Who can drive in France?